But God is Faithful!

 Well-Disguised Blessings

 Today’s mercies are for today’s burdens.
 Tomorrow’s mercies will be for tomorrow’s problems.
-In July 1945, shortly after leading Great Britain to victory in World War II, Winston Churchill suffered a shocking setback when his party was defeated at the polls, bringing his time as prime minister to an end.
+In July 1945, shortly after leading Great Britain to victory in World War II, Winston Churchill suffered a shocking setback when his party was defeated at the polls, ending his time as prime minister.
 Hoping to console him, his wife Clementine suggested that his defeat was really a blessing in disguise.
 “If so, it is very well disguised,” he replied.

 We all wonder about tomorrow!